technix/atrament.ink/docs/atrament-basics/debug.md

 ### Navigation

-Enter the path value into "Go to path:" input and click `>>>` button.
+Enter the path value into the "Go to path:" input and click the `>>>` button.
 The game will go to the path specified and continue from there.

 You can see the valid path examples in the **Visits** sections.
-Knots are referenced by name: `knot_name`, stitches are referenced by knot and stitch name, separated with dot: `knot_name.stitch_name`.
+Knots are referenced by name: `knot_name`, stitches are referenced by knot and stitch name, separated with a dot: `knot_name.stitch_name`.